-Apple may use carbon fiber to construct the next iPadAlex Wagner - Deputy Managing Editor, News Desk
+Apple may use carbon fiber to construct the next iPadAlex Wagner - Editorial Director of News and Content

 Apple's iPad is one of the most popular tablets in recent memory, but one common complaint about the device is that it's more than a little heavy, especially for one-handed use.
 A newly discovered patent, called "Reinforced Device Housing," reveals that Apple may address the weight issue by making the back of the iPad out of carbon fiber rather than aluminum found on current models.
 Carbon fiber is known to be a pretty light and strong material, but it can also be pretty easily cracked if bent or rolled the wrong way.
 Apple's answer to this problem is to either layer the carbon fiber or implement a spine or frame, like the title of the patent suggests.